What Steve Eats

 a plate of chopped carrots, onions, garlic and tomatoes

-See the recipe card below for the quantities and full list of ingredients.
+Refer to the recipe card below for the quantities and a complete list of ingredients.
+For another tasty lentil recipe, try my Kale and Lentil Salad.

 🔪 How to Make Lentil and Rice Soup

 If you've ever made a soup before, this will be easy.
 Start by chopping up the vegetables and then sauteing them in a pot.
 Add in the spices, and deglaze with some wine.
-After adding in the broth and other ingredients, the whole thing simmers until everything is cooked.
+After adding the broth and other ingredients, the mixture simmers until everything is cooked through.

-Before serving, adjust the seasonings and a splash of lemon juice.
-That's it.
-But scroll down to the recipe card for the full details.
+Before serving, adjust the seasonings and add a splash of lemon juice, if desired.

 🧂 Substitutions & Variations